B181229/Clustering_and_Fitting_Assignment/README.md

 # Clustering and Fitting Assignment
-This is the template repository for the clustering and fitting assignment.
-You should create a personal repository from this template repository (there is a green box with a link in the top right).
-Ensure that the file `clustering_and_fitting.py` is present and functional, with your downloaded data in the `data.csv` file.
+This is a assignment where I used the clustering and fitting techniques on the dataset of Mall_Customers(Downloaded from Kaggle).
+I have created a relational plot(scatter plot), categorical plot(Histogram) and statistical plot(Correlation Heatmap).Also I used four main statistical moments(i.e.mean, standard deviation, kurtosis, skewness).